emrepun/MSCProject/README.md

 Recommender System with Cosine-Similarity.

 Application asks for a trip type and makes recommendations by calculating cosine similarity between the type and the city description.

+Hotel_Reviews.csv file can be downloaded from <a href="https://www.kaggle.com/jiashenliu/515k-hotel-reviews-data-in-europe"> here </a>